MyPureCloud/developer-center-blog/source/2018-02-07-disconnecting-queued-interactions/index.html.md

 }
 ```

-Here is my full function, it is written in [GO](https://golang.org/) and the function takes a http client that is already authenticated to PureCloud.
+Here is my full function, it is written in [GO](https://golang.org/) and the function takes a http client that is already authenticated to Genesys Cloud.
 GO has GO routines built in to handle concurrent operations, so after I get a pages of conversations, I concurrently disconnect them all at once and then wait for those requests to return before getting the next page.

 ```
 type ConversationsResponse struct {